kg4ydw/noacli/Readme.md

 The small output dock window will collect output from commands that output a small amount of text or no text and then exit quickly.
-But if a command outputs more, or you run another command before it finishes, it gets transfered to the large scolling qtail window.
+But if a command outputs more, or you run another command before it finishes, it gets transferred to the large scrolling qtail window.

 If a command finishes and you run another command, normally the output from the first is cleared, but you can check the 'keep' box if you